Internal Current Implementation Details

 registration.

+A query stream fetches DuckDB chunks and materializes each one into a data-frame batch directly from DuckDB vectors.
 The current implementation supports one active native query stream per caller/runtime connection.

 IPC provider lifecycle